jmgandarias/advanced_robotics/docs/lab4/README.md

 ## 4.2.
 Controller implementation

-The controller has two levels.
-First, and close to the manipulaotr, we have the dynamics compensation at the joint level (the one you did in Lab 3).
-Then, at a higher level, we have the Cartesian impedance controller.
-As this controller operates at the operational space, we will need to transform joint and Cartesian variables using the kinematrics model, and the first- and second-order differential kinematics.
+The controller has two levels:

+- First, and close to the manipulator, we have the dynamics compensation at the joint level (the one you did in [Lab 3](../lab3/README.md)).
+- Then, at a higher level, we have the Cartesian impedance controller.
+As this controller operates in the operational space, we will need to transform between joint and Cartesian variables using the kinematics model, and the first- and second-order differential kinematics.
 To implement the impedance controller you need to create a new node called `impedance_controller.cpp`:

 <details>
 <summary>Show the code</summary>